10 May Before You Send Your Next Email

 Most email programs have this option, so make sure you use it before sending the email also, reading your email aloud is a great way to proofread and see the mistakes in grammar.
 It also helps you understand how your email flows and make necessary corrections.

 Never start with To Whom It May Concern

 Why should a mail be addressed to “whom it concern”?
 If you are not sure, it concerns the recipient, sending the email is not necessary.

-This greeting shows you have not done a simple research.
+This greeting shows you have not done simple research.
 It is so easy to find out who you need to talk to if you put in a little effort.”
 Taking the time to include a name will make your email feel more personal and less generic.
 If you cannot find a specific name, try something like “To the consumer affairs department” or “Dear hiring manager.”

 Know when to say LOL, ROTFL and ASAP

-Emojis and abbreviations are generally unprofessional in a business emails.
+Emojis and abbreviations are generally unprofessional in business emails.
 Keep the smiley faces and LOLs, and be sure to spell out words formally.
 Write “as soon as possible” instead “ASAP” if you are writing something official.